 How To Create A Co Founder Job Description That Gets You High-Quality Talent On Autopilot.

-I have subscribed to almost 200+ startup groups and forums.
+I have subscribed to almost 200+ startup groups and forums on the Internet.

-If there is any forum that’s gaining momentum, you will find me there.
+If there is any new startup forum that’s gaining momentum, you will find me engaging with members over there.

-Because I am always on the lookout for talent and hunting people on those forums.
+Because I am always on the lookout for talent and hunting people on these forums for my Co Founder consulting clients.

-I try to keep my eye on every new person who is making a Co Founder job description post in these forums.
+I also like to keep my eye on every new person who is posting his co founder job description post on these forums.

-Lately, I have been spending a lot of time on Facebook start-up groups because a lot of people have started engaging on these groups.
+Lately, I have been spending a lot of time on Facebook Start-up groups because of its high engagement ratio.

-So your chances of finding a good guy in an engaged community like Facebook are much higher as compared to other places.
+If you are someone who is looking for a co-founder I’d say Facebook is the best place to look for.
+Your chances of finding a good guy in an engaged community like Facebook is much higher as compared to other places.

-If you get the chance to join these Facebook groups, you will see co-founder job description posts day in and day out.
+If you ever get a chance to join to join your local Facebook startup group, you will see people posting looking for a co founder posts day in and day out.

 Some are funny.